reuters-graphics/bluprint_django-app/README.md

 # bluprint_django-app

-A bluprint for building pluggable Django apps.
+A template for pluggable Django apps.

 Includes a modern frontend development environment for building static files using [Vite](https://vitejs.dev/), preconfigured for [Svelte](https://svelte.dev/).